Colorado stands by heartbroken families during Colorado Missing Persons Day

 COLORADO SPRINGS — Friday, Feb.
 4 is Colorado Missing Persons Day and people across the state are remembering Colorado residents who have yet to be found.

-Friday morning, state leaders read a Resolution at the Capitol, held a prayer vigil that honored the more than 1,000 individuals currently missing for more than six months in the State of Colorado.
+Friday morning, state leaders read a Resolution at the Capitol and held a prayer vigil that honored the more than 1,000 individuals currently missing for more than six months in the State of Colorado.

 The Colorado Bureau of Investigation (CBI) has also posted the list of those missing in Colorado as of Feb.
 4 to its website.